22nd June 2021

 - A mobile phone (company contract)

 - Work-related training

-How do they affect your tax bill?
+How Benefit in Kind affects your tax bill?

-After each tax year, your employer (in this case your limited company) must report all benefit in kind to HMRC via the P11D form.
+After each tax year, your employer (in this case, your limited company) must report all benefit in kind to HMRC via the P11D form.
 HMRC then adjusts your tax code so that you pay the appropriate tax amount through your salary.
 At MyAccountant, preparing the form is part of our standard services.

 If your salary is below the personal tax allowance, you pay the tax through your self-assessment tax return for the tax year.

 In addition to the above, the company also pays National Insurance at a rate of 13.8% of the taxable benefit in kind.